twesigomwedavid/linux-and-R-intro/R-schedule.md

 - There are a lot of R online resources and tutorials to lean on
 - Analyses in R can be easily replicated on new datasets
-- R provides many options for creating publication quality figures and visualisations
+- R provides many options for creating publication-quality figures and visualisations
 - R code can be uploaded to online repositories for other people to reproduce your analysis
-- R offers cross platform compatibility
+- R offers cross-platform compatibility
 - R is free to use

 *Source credit: https://tomjenkins.netlify.app/tutorials/r-popgen-getting-started/